 Personally, I don’t believe there is a company that ticks all the boxes and therefore deserves to be called the best at selling private number plates.
 At Simply Registrations we don’t have a word or name search facility on our website; however we do have a browse option which allows searches to be performed alphabetically.
 I’ve got to be honest and say that if you have a private plate to sell and it contains a word or name resemblance, you shouldn’t be solely relying on the Simply Registrations website to find a buyer for your plate.
 On the plus side we advertise regularly in motoring magazines and aim to include a selection of our clients’ registrations in our advertisements.
 The image above shows our latest full-page offering in What Car Magazine.

 Hopefully you found the information in this blog post useful.
-Please like, share or leave a comment to help spread the word.
+Please like and share to help spread the word.